Do Goldendoodles Shed

 For a complete list of the best Goldendoodle grooming products, check out my hand-picked list of the 10 Best Grooming Tools for Doodle Owners.

 While brushing is crucial, remember to also give baths.
-Aim to bathe your Goldendoodle every 4-6 weeks, using a high-quality shampoo like the Dood Woof Doodle Shampoo.
+Aim to bathe your Goldendoodle every 4-6 weeks, using a high-quality shampoo, like Dood Woof Doodle 5-1 Shampoo.
+It cleans, conditions, deodorizes, detangles, and moisturizes your Doodle's coat in one simple step.

 A healthy coat is impacted by a nutritious diet.
 Goldendoodles benefit from a diet rich in: